 In Istanbul, you can also find a growing community practicing tai chi.
 If you happen to see a group of people moving mysteriously slowly, yet smoothly in Maçka Park, it is likely to be Esat Ataç—one of the few qualified tai chi instructors in the city—and his devoted students.

-Ataç told The Guide Istanbul that before becoming dedicated to tai chi he was dissatisfied with his life as a manager working in the textile design industry.
+Ataç told The Guide Istanbul that before becoming dedicated to this practice he was dissatisfied with his life as a manager working in the textile design industry.
 He first learned about tai chi from a friend in 1999.
 After years of practicing, he decided to travel to Wudang Mountain in China—believed to be the birthplace of tai chi chuan—and completed the certified training in 2011.
 Practicing every day either by himself or with his students, Ataç believes that the process of learning tai chi never ends.
 “We are always on the path of becoming,” he said.

 Ataç says that, after almost 20 years of practice, the health benefits are huge, but the most important aspect of his practice is that it has become a lifestyle.
 “Because I love it, my life is my holiday,” he said with a beam.

-Although it might look easy, mastering the slow, fluid, and graceful movements of tai chi requires a lot of practice.
+Although it might look easy, mastering the slow, fluid, and graceful movements requires a lot of practice.
 Ataç points out that, the more you persevere, the more you benefit.
 Ataç does not have a particular method of introducing such a different concept and practice to people in Turkey.
 For him, just like the central concept of Taoism, everything just goes with the flow.
 “Come and experience it yourself,” he suggested.
 “If you like it, you will stay.”

 Where to find tai chi lessons in Istanbul